-1. Items you need: Gather a video camera, tripod (optional-depends on type of demonstration), items to accomplish demonstration (tools, recipe ingredients, art supplies, etc.) and friend(s) to shoot video and/or participate in demonstration.
+1. Items you need: Gather a video camera, tripod (optional-depends on the type of demonstration), items to accomplish demonstration (tools, recipe ingredients, art supplies, etc.) and friend(s) to shoot video and/or participate in a demonstration.

 2. Choose a topic: Make sure your how-to video is on a subject you are familiar with and can easily demonstrate.

 3. Plan your demo: Determine the best way to present your topic by breaking it down into manageable steps.

 4. Write a script: Start with an introduction and work through all the steps required to complete the project.
 A brief follow-up summary of the steps can be part of the conclusion.

 5. Memorize script: If you do not have access to editing software or are uncomfortable speaking off-the-cuff, memorizing your script will give you confidence and help move the demonstration process along more smoothly.
 If the demonstration does not require your face to be on camera, a voice-over recording of the script can be added as an audio track on editing software.

 6. Choose a location: Pick one or more locations for your video, making sure there are adequate space and lighting available.
 Watch out for busy or distracting backgrounds and check for echos when inside a large or somewhat empty room.